epam/lib-obj-c-attr/README.md

 ```

 ##Requirements
 libObjCAttr requires **iOS 5.0 and above**.
-Compatibility with 4.3 and older is not tested.
+The compatibility with 4.3 and older is not tested.

 libObjCAttr was initially designed to use **ARC**.